DemS98/Base64EncodeDecode/README.md

 Base64 Encode Decode is a GUI application written in Java for encoding or decoding base64 text or file.

 ## Installation
-For running the application, you can:
-- Import the *src* folder in a new project in Eclipse, NetBeans or any other IDE for development in Java.
-- Download the **Base64EncodeDecode.jar** file and run in a shell (cmd,bash...) the following command:
+Download the **Base64EncodeDecode.jar** file and run in a shell (cmd,bash...) the following command:
 `java -jar Base64EncodeDecode.jar`
 To run this command, you must have Java installed on your machine.